weecology/lab-manual/content/docs/graduate-school/graduating-SNRE.md

 ---
 title: Graduating - SNRE
 type: book
+summary: >
+  How to finish your MS or PhD if you're in the SNRE program at the University of Florida
 ---

 This document outlines the official steps required by SNRE and the UF Grad school to graduate.